Anger as tech start-up’s video showing drones tasing migrants emerges

 Three years after the video was made, Mr Resnick told The Intercept in an email that the “video is immature, deeply regrettable and not at all representative of the direction I have taken the company in since”.

+Mr Resnick told The Independent: “After the Mandalay Bay shooting in my hometown (and initial conversations with first responders), we stopped working on the Wall of Drones.”

+“That event inspired my interest in building technology to serve emergency responders.
+We never fully developed, sold, or used the wall of drones operationally.
+The prototype has nothing to do with what BRINC Drones is today or what we will be in the future,” he added.

-He said the product showcased in the video was a “prototype” that was “never fully developed, sold, or used operationally”.
-He added that the prototype was discontinued in 2018 because it was “prone to disastrous misuse … I agree that the technology as depicted is unethical and that is one of the reasons we created a set of Values and Ethics to guide our work”.
+The CEO added to The Intercept that the prototype was discontinued in 2018 because it was “prone to disastrous misuse … I agree that the technology as depicted is unethical and that is one of the reasons we created a set of Values and Ethics to guide our work”.

 “The video was faked”, Mr Resnick said, adding that they “never built a drone with a functional taser”.